cjtaberski/sdi-blended-oop-scaffold/README.md

 * The `debit()` method should take out the given amount of money from the account
 * The `checkBalance()` method should return the current balance of the account in a readable string
 * Anytime a transaction occurs, the amount credited or debited should be stored in a private property called `transactions`
-* There should be a static method of the `BankAccount` class that returns the private property `transactions` of the account passed in when called
+* There should be a static method on the `BankAccount` class called `transactionHistory` that returns the private `transactions` property of the account passed in as an argument

 #### `CheckingAccount`
 * Should be a subclass of `BankAccount`